JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/KDE Plot of Setosa - Sepal Length Vs. Sepal Width.png") plt.show()
 ```
-  * Note the above code creates a KDE Plot depicting the relationship between Sepal Length Vs. Sepal Width of the Setosa species.
-To create a KDE Plot depicting the relationship between Sepal Length Vs. Sepal Width of the other two species the following changes would have to be made to the code:
+  * Note the above code creates a KDE plot depicting the relationship between Sepal Length Vs. Sepal Width of the Setosa species.
+To create a KDE plot depicting the relationship between Sepal Length Vs. Sepal Width of the other two species the following changes would have to be made to the code:
     * **Versicolor:** Replace SetosaData[["sepal_length","sepal_width"]] with VersicolorData[["sepal_length","sepal_width"]].
     * **Virgnica:** Replace SetosaData[["sepal_length","sepal_width"]] with VirginicaData[["sep_length","sepal_width"]].
   * While to create a KDE Plot depicting the relationship between Petal Length Vs. Petal Width of the species the following changes would have to be made to the code: